purescript/registry-dev/SPEC.md

 `[keytype] [ssh-public-key] [email]`

-Note that the email address does not have to be valid, but it must be the address associated with the private key.
+Note that the email address does not have to be able to send or receive email, but it must be the email address that was associated with the private key.
 A JSON example:

 ```jsonc
 {